METHODS-Group/ProximalGalerkin/README.md

 <a name="signorini"></a>

-# Example 2: The Signorini Problem
+# Example 2/Figure 3: The Signorini Problem

-Deploy the `DOLFINx` Docker container to reproduce the results in Figure 3.
+Deploy the `DOLFINx` Docker container to reproduce the results in this example.
 Then call

 ```bash